duhdugg/preactioncms-blockext-businesslocation/README.md

-## Business Location Component for Preaction CMS
+## Business Location Block Extension for Preaction CMS

-This is a component for [Preaction CMS](https://github.com/duhdugg/preaction-cms).
+This is a block extension for [Preaction CMS](https://github.com/duhdugg/preaction-cms).